 James has significant experience conducting both internal investigations as well as investigations prompted by a government agency regarding allegations of discrimination, harassment and/or retaliation based on protected characteristics, and wage and hour allegations.

 Through comprehensive, customized, on-site training in areas of employment law, James helps employers comply with California law and prevent claims.
-Training sessions include wage and hour practices, social media usage, as well as the required 2 hours of interactive sexual harassment training to supervisors of employers with 50 or more employees.
+Training sessions include wage and hour practices, social media in the workplace, as well as the required interactive sexual harassment prevention training for employers with 5 or more employees.

 Education and Honors